 A: Check the tutor schedule at www.smu.edu/TutorSchedule to see Zoom times.

 A: Yes.
 The Writing Center helps SMU undergraduates with any writing project.
-Schedule an appointment using the Writing Center course tile on your Canvas dashboard.
+Schedule an appointment with Lydia Allen using the Writing Center course tile on your Canvas dashboard.

 A: Yes.
 Just let us know ahead of time what your accommodations might include and we will work with you.

-A: HDEV 1110- Reading and Learning Strategies is a one credit, graded course designed to improve academic skills and reading efficiency.
+A: HDEV 1210- Academic Success and Personal Development is a two-credit, graded course designed to improve reading efficiency, executive functioning, and lifelong learning skills.
 Students can sign up for the class on my.smu.
-More information is at www.smu.edu/HDEV1110.
+More information is at www.smu.edu/HDEV1210.